Joaquin6/ahkbook/README.md

 * author posts mentioned in the index (those in red)
 * improve and complete existing posts
 * translate posts in other languages (place them in a corresponding folder, such as `de/_posts` or `fr/_posts`).
+* pick an [issue](https://github.com/ahkscript/ahkbook/issues) - and try to resolve the issue
 * add yourself to the list of contributors with a website of your choice ;-)

 ## License